ouspg/ouspg-open/README.md

 If you want to impress your cousin you may make a pull request against this file to this repo and reserve your slot. :)

+If still lost but curious, join #ouspg @ IRCnet. :)

 ## June - August 2016: Beware, weekly phun & terror will fill this space

  * 2016-06-09 - 2016-06-12 [Vectorama](http://vectorama.info) - Vocational Guidance Counseling and cunning hacking plans